dccuchile/wefe/doc/user_guide.rst

 3. Instantiate the Metric

-Instance the metric that you will use and then, execute :code:`run_query` with the parameters created in the past steps.
+Instantiate the metric that you will use and then execute :code:`run_query` with the parameters created in the previous steps.
 In this case we will use the :code:`WEAT` metric.

 >>> weat = WEAT()
 >>> result = weat.run_query(query, model)